opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/index.md

 |P50	|91645.1	|93906.7	|2.47	|89659.8	|125443	|39.91	|91120.3	|132166	|45.05	|
 |Indexing Latency	|P90	|995.217	|1014.01	|1.89	|2236.33	|1750.06	|-21.74	|3353.45	|2472	|-26.28	|

-As detailed by the results, you can see consistent gains for cases where the indexing latency is more than the average remote upload time.
-When you increase the bulk indexing clients, remote-enabled configuration provides indexing throughput gains of up to 60--65%.
+As shown by the results, there are consistent gains in cases where the indexing latency is more than the average remote upload time.
+When you increase the number of bulk indexing clients, a remote-enabled configuration provides indexing throughput gains of up to 60--65%.
 For more detailed results, see [Issue #9790](https://github.com/opensearch-project/OpenSearch/issues/9790).

 ## Next steps